 The Veterans Film Festival is curated by a not for profit creative enterprise charity that engages, entertains and educates audiences by showcasing films made by creatives of all ages, cultures and abilities around the world.

-Red Poppy Award is presented to the Best Feature Film and Best Short Film Award.
+The Red Poppy Award is presented to the Best Feature Film and to the Best Short Film.
 All films submitted to the official competition will be eligible to compete for the coveted Red Poppy Awards, inspired by ‘In Flanders Field’ a war poem, written during the First World War by Canadian physician Lieutenant-Colonel John McCrae.

 The Harry Julius Animation Award is presented in memory of his pioneering work in Australia.
 His animated series, Cartoons of the Moment is regarded as the birth of Australian animation.
 Up to 6 films of any length will be eligible for judging.